dyx19971112/starter-hugo-academic/content/authors/admin/_index.md

 ---
 Welcome!
 I am a student in Olin business school, Wahington University in St. Louis, expect to graduate in 5/2022.
 My major is business analytics, track is financial technology, GPA is 3.8/4.0.

 I am always keen on academic research.
-When I was in high school, Beijing No.35 high school, I attended a 1-year-long program with the Chiness Academy of Science, conducted a research on botany statistics and published the paper on Bulletiin of Biology.
-Under my undergraduate stage on USTB, I am always keep looking for research oppurtunities, worked as RA for 3 project.
-After graduation, I worked as a full-time RA in Institute of Big Data and Information Science, USTB for one year.
-Then, I worked as TA and RA for Dan Zhao in Olin business school, WashU.
+When I was in high school, Beijing No.35 high school, I attended a 1-year-long project with *the Chiness Academy of Science*, conducted a research on botany statistics and published the paper on *Bulletiin of Biology*.
+During my undergraduate in USTB, I kept looking for research oppurtunities and improving myself, worked as RA for 3 projects.
+After graduation, I worked as a full-time RA in *Institute of Big Data and Information Science, USTB* for one year.
+Then, I worked as TA and RA for Dan Zhao in *Olin business school, WashU*.
 To sum up, academic research plays an important part in my life, and I am really happy about it.

 For the future, a oppurtunity for PHD would be my dream I heading for.